New and Improved Spanning Ratios for Yao Graphs: Spanning ratio of Y6

-\end{lemma} Note that $c$ lies in the intersection region between the upper $2\delta$-cones of $Q_0(a)$ and $Q_2(b)$, because $c \in Q_0(a) \cap Q_2(b)$ (by the statement of the lemma).
-However, Lem.~\ref{lem:cd-close} does not restrict the location of $d$ to the same region.
+\end{lemma} Note that $c$ lies in the intersection region between the upper $\delta$-cone of $Q_0(a)$ and the upper $2\delta$-cone of $Q_2(b)$, because $c \in Q_0(a) \cap Q_2(b)$ (by the statement of the lemma).
+However, Lemma~\ref{lem:cd-close} does not restrict the location of $d$ to the same region.
 Indeed, $d$ may lie either below or above the upper ray bounding $Q_0(a)$, as long as it satisfies the condition $|bd| \le |bc|$.
-(This condition must hold because $c, d$ are in the same sector $Q_2(b)$, and $\overrightarrow{bd} \in Y_6$.)
-To keep the flow of our main proof uninterrupted, we defer a proof of Lem.~\ref{lem:cd-close} to Section~\ref{sec:cd-close}.
+(This condition must hold because $c, d$ are in the same sector $Q_2(b)$, and $\overrightarrow{bd} \in \overrightarrow{Y_6}$.)
+To keep the flow of our main proof uninterrupted, we defer a proof of Lemma~\ref{lem:cd-close} to Section~\ref{sec:cd-close}.